ryk4rd/grimaur/README.md

 ## Usage
 ### Search Packages
 - `grimaur <term>` (or `grimaur search <term>`) lists matching packages and lets you pick one to install.
+   - Pass `--regex "pattern-*"` automatically use git mirror
+   - Pass `--use-gitmirror` when endpoint is down
 - `grimaur list` to see installed "foreign" packages recognized by pacman -Qm

 >[!NOTE]